front-end-intermediate/session-2/readme.md

 }
 ```

-Arrow functions are commonly used to shorten the syntax for anonymous functions.
 Note that arrow functions have an implicit return.

+Establish a default page:

 ```js
 if(!location.hash) {